Mohammedan Sporting sack head coach Yan Law | Goal.com

 Goal also reached out to the club's general secretary, Wasim Akram, who also refrained from commenting on the development.

-However, the club has offered their best wishes to the coach via a post via their social media handles.
+However, the club has offered their best wishes to the coach through a post via their social media handles.

 🚨 OFFICIAL CLUB STATEMENT 🚨— Mohammedan SC (@MohammedanSC) October 11, 2020